Questionnaire

 What purposes do you have for your plantings?

 Everyone wants pretty gardens, but if you’re interested in native plants you realize there are other important purposes for gardens.
-Do you like birds and butterflies?
-They must have insects to feed their young.
+If you like birds and butterflies, they must have insects to feed their young.
 Nesting birds are wonderful.
 Say hello to holes in leaves and buzzing insects in your yard.
 Get messy!
 Many native plants gardeners also want to welcome wildlife in general.
 Many species are generalists and can eat many different kinds of plants.
-Many are specialists who can eat only one specie of plant.
+Many are specialists who can eat only one species of plant.
 Offer the keystone species, native plants that feed the most wildlife.

 How much space do I want to devote to native plants?

-Front yard, side yards or back yards?
-What percentage?
-How much space do you want to devote to native plants?
+Front yard, side yards or back yards.
+Start with a small space and grow from there.
+Think about the space you want to devote to native plants.

 What are the dimensions?